Cooking healthy meals is a lost art.

 - 1 onion, chopped

-Hire a Chef: If you can’t do it yourself, you can hire a chef to do it for you.
-Rest assured, if you find the difficulties a viable reason to skip your vegetables, it won’t be long before you will be forced to hire a chef, a nutritionist and build a panel of specialist doctors for your different ailments.
+If you can’t do it yourself, you can hire a chef to do it for you.
+Rest assured, if you find the difficulties a viable reason to skip your vegetables, it won’t be long before you will be forced to hire a chef, a nutritionist, and build a panel of specialist doctors for your different ailments.
 Spending thousands for something you could have avoided with a hundred.
 If this option still looks far-‐fetched to you, think again!

 One last thing to remember is in addition to all the pointers mentioned above, there is one thing you need to be careful about.
 Use up all your vegetable preparations within 1 to 2 weeks.
 If you choose to chop your vegetables and freeze them, make sure your stock finishes within a week or two.
 You would not want to consume age-‐old spoilt veggies.

-Pan frying: Quick and not at all dirty, pan frying is ideal for smaller, tender cuts.
+Quick and not at all dirty, pan-frying is ideal for smaller, tender cuts.
 A small amount of oil or fat is heated in a pan or a wok before adding the meat, and that’s pretty much it.
 The meat is fried quickly over a hot temperature.
 If you add veggies and some liquids, it’s called stir-frying, and it’s a simple way to prepare a great meal.

-Barbecuing and grilling: These are dry methods of preparing meat by exposing it to a heat source without adding any water, oil, or vegetables.
+These are dry methods of preparing meat by exposing it to a heat source without adding any water, oil, or vegetables.
 The heat source – a grill, or a barbecue, needs to be at full power when placing meat above it, under it, or between two heat sources.
-This method is best suited for tender cuts.

 Which one should I choose?